ksondere/42-cent-cart/README.md

-cart
+42-cent-cart
 ===========

-A simple shopping cart package for meteorjs that uses stripe for payments
+A simple shopping cart package for meteorjs that uses 42-cent npm to provide payment gateway options

-Run the example app with `meteor --settings settings.json` - settings are needed for stripe api keys
+Run the example app with `meteor --settings settings.json` - settings are needed for payment gateway api keys

+42-cent-cart is derived from nstrausser:cart

 Live demo at http://cartdemo.meteor.com

 ------

 messy notes below....

 Exports `Cart` object